RFP Software Buyer's Guide

 Dealing with RFPs and compliance questionnaires is a pain point that Sales and IT teams face on a regular basis.
 There are a few routes you can take when trying to modernize this process.

 This is by far the most painful approach.
 In most cases, a dedicated teammate will be assigned to own the questionnaire response process.
 In larger organizations, this can involve a full team with a complex workflow, and the need to maintain a large library of information.
-Most companies want to transition away from this costly and inefficient approach – in fact, we recently did a study on how long it takes to manually complete an RFP.

 • Pros: You can maintain control over the workflow from start to finish.
 Some people prefer this approach over using RFP software…for some reason?